Mgmaplus/airflow_demo/Downloads/airflow/README.md

 #### S3 datasets

->> LOG_DATA='s3://udacity-dend/log_data'
+LOG_DATA='s3://udacity-dend/log_data'

->> SONG_DATA='s3://udacity-dend/song_data'
+SONG_DATA='s3://udacity-dend/song_data'

 These are located in a s3 bucket in the us-west-2 region and both in json format.

 ### RUN
-To run the udac_example_dag.py script we will run a Redshift cluster on AWS in the us-west-2 region.
+A prequesite to run the udac_example_dag.py script we will run a Redshift cluster on AWS in the us-west-2 region.
-A prequesite is to have the EMR cluster available in the us-west-2 region.

 ## CONTENT
 #dags